Delta slashes flights by 40% as virus cripples global travel

 However, the combination of fewer bookings and more cancellations has picked up speed since then, and the airlines’ problems were made even more dire by Trump’s decision this week to ban most foreigners from flying from Europe to the U.S. for 30 days, beginning at midnight Friday.

 Delta, American Airlines and United Airlines announced fresh rounds of flight cutbacks soon after Trump announced the ban.
+American will stop flying to continental Europe in about a week and suspend some service to South America, while United will cut its U.S.-Europe flights by about half.
+The airlines had previously announced plans to reduce U.S. and international flights.

-With bookings plunging because of the coronavirus and travel restrictions imposed by governments, airlines have cut thousands of flights, frozen hiring and increased borrowing to shore up their liquidity.
+Airlines have cut thousands of flights, frozen hiring and increased borrowing to shore up their liquidity.
+So far, however, U.S. carriers have not announced layoffs.
+European budget airline Norwegian Air Shuttle said Friday it will lay off 5,000 employees — half its work force — and cancel 4,000 because of the virus outbreak and the partial ban on flying to the U.S.

+Bastian said he would give Delta employees an update next week.
+He also said he will give up his salary for six months.
+The vast majority of Bastian’s compensation is in stock awards and bonuses, but those are likely to decline.